grain-lang/grain-lang.org/src/stdlib/list.md

 dropWhile : (a -> Bool, List<a>) -> List<a>
 ```

-Removes items from the list until the given function returns `false`.
+Removes items from the beginning of the list until the given function returns `false`.